grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 Annotations also work very well alongside alerts.
 In the next and final section, we will set up an alert for our app `grafana.news` and then trigger it.
 This will provide a quick introduction to our new Alerting platform.

 {{< /tutorials/step >}}
-{{< tutorials/step title="Create a Grafana Managed Alert" >}}
+{{< tutorials/step title="Set Up an Alert" >}}

 Alerts allow you to identify problems in your system moments after they occur.
 By quickly identifying unintended changes in your system, you can minimize disruptions to your services.

 Grafana's new alerting platform debuted with Grafana 8.
 A year later, with Grafana 9, it became the default alerting method.
 In this step, we will create a Grafana Managed Alert.
 Then we will trigger our new alert, which will send us an email notification.

-The most basic alert consists of two parts:
+>**The most basic alert consists of two parts**:
+>

-1. A _Contact Point_ - A Contact point defines how Grafana delivers an alert.
+>1.
+A _Contact Point_ - A Contact point defines how Grafana delivers an alert.
 When the conditions of an _alert rule_ are met, Grafana notifies the contact points, or channels, configured for that alert.
 Some popular channels include email, webhooks, Slack notifications, and PagerDuty notifications.
-1. An _Alert rule_ - An Alert rule defines one or more _conditions_ that Grafana regularly evaluates.
+>1.
+An _Alert rule_ - An Alert rule defines one or more _conditions_ that Grafana regularly evaluates.
 When these evaluations meet the rule's criteria, the alert is triggered.

 To begin, let's create a contact point that will send us an email.
 Then we'll write an alert rule that will monitor grafana.news for any spikes in traffic.
 We will then simulate a spike and watch as our Grafana Managed Alert triggers and sends us an email notification.

-### Create a Contact Point for Grafana Managed Alerts
+> Create a Contact Point for Grafana Managed Alerts

 In this step, we'll set up a new Contact Point.
 This contact point will use the _email_ channel.
 Luckily, every Grafana Cloud instance comes with a default email contact point already added.
 Therefore, all we need to do is add a personal email to the configuration: